Happily Ever After?

 'Happily ever after' is the relationship story we've all been sold, along with the idea that our partners are meant to be our everything.
 But what if all that overbearing love is making us unhappy?

 When you’re growing up, the meaning of ‘happily ever after’ seems so unambiguous.
 You find your person, you get together with that person, and then you spend the rest of your lives in a state of unified bliss.
 No need to see what happens after the wedding.
 That’s boring.
-Forget for a moment the myriad broken relationships littering our parents’ generation: love was love, and when you had it you could overcome anything.
+Forget for a moment the myriad of broken relationships littering our parents’ generation.
+Love was love, and when you had it you could overcome anything.
 Nothing could be more natural.

-So, we’ve spent our lives looking for a soulmate—that one mythical person who supplies all our affection, intimacy, emotional support and understanding.
+So, we’ve spent our lives looking for a soulmate.
+That one mythical person who supplies all our affection, intimacy, emotional support and understanding.
 A perfect, unbreakable pair.
-Yet a rising tide of psychologists and evolutionary biologists are discovering that co-dependence is a far-from-natural state of being for humans to be in and that by dedicating ourselves so wholly to one person we may be diminishing not only each other, but also the community around us.
+Yet a rising tide of psychologists and evolutionary biologists are discovering that co-dependence is a far-from-natural state of being for humans to be in.
+And by dedicating ourselves so wholly to one person, we may be diminishing not only each other, but also the community around us.
 That we are, as the sex therapist Esther Perel puts it, “asking one person to give you what an entire village used to provide”.

 Our all-consuming vision of romantic love is a surprisingly recent phenomenon.
 For most of recorded history, marriage was more a question of commerce and class than it was actual love.
 Arranged marriages and marriages of convenience were the norm, forbidden unions common.
 Even in love matches, the emphasis was on the continuity of community and culture.